Moving abroad for the first time is a scary proposition. These top tips will set first-time expats on the right track to a positive life abroad.

 Adjust to what you have

-When you’re not in your hometown, you need to adapt to what’s available in your new environment.
+When you’re a first-time expat, you need to adapt to what’s available in your new environment.
 For instance, you may have only ordered coffee from a particular company, but you may have to adjust to whatever type of coffee you get can in your locality.
 Weird smells?
 You’ll need to just get used to it.
 Constantly complaining about how you can’t find the same brands as back home or that you prefer the public transportation network back home doesn’t build a healthy relationship with your new home.
 Try to focus on the positives and venture outside of your comfort zone.
 Maybe you’ll find an even better brand of coffee in the process.

 Meet the locals